This 2017 Honda Pioneer 1000-5 has been reborn as a work/play mud dominator.

 Hot off the heels of SuperATV’s over-the-top Turbo mud build, we’ve got a 2017 Honda Pioneer 1000 ready to tear through some serious mud holes.
-Just like our Turbo build, it’s made from only off-the-shelf SuperATV parts.
 If you want this build, it’s easy to get.
 Here’s the full breakdown.

-We started with SuperATV’s Honda Pioneer 6″ Lift Kit.
+We started with SuperATV’s Honda Pioneer 1000 6″ Lift Kit.
 It comes complete with front and rear A-arms with SuperATV uniballs and studs preinstalled, our gusseted Z-bend tie rods, and lift brackets—all of which come with a lifetime warranty, by the way.
-And of course it comes with our industry-leading axles—you choose between Rhino Brand Axles or Rhino 2.0 Axles.
-You’re not going to get too far running stock.

-What we’re after here is clearance, though, and that’s what we got—17-1/2″ of clearance, to be exact.
+What we’re after here is clearance and that’s what we got—17-1/2″ of clearance, to be exact.
 It’s a good start, but if we’re going to be waist deep in mud, we’ll need to go even higher.

 That 45% gear reduction means we can turn bigger tires through thicker mud more easily.
-The proof is in the pudding (er, mud) and this Honda pulls through the thickest peanut butter mud like they’re hot knives through butter.
+The proof is in the pudding (er, mud) and this Honda pulls through the thickest peanut butter like a hot knife through butter.
 These portals are no joke.

-Remember when I called this the working man’s mud dominator?
-Maybe I should have called it a mud intimidator because we put 36″ Intimidator Tires on 18″ Healy Fast Series Wheels.
+Remember when we called this the working man’s mud dominator?
+Maybe we should have called it a mud intimidator because it’s running 36″ Intimidator Tires on 18″ Healy Fast Series Wheels.
 Intimidators are top-of-the-line mud tires featuring deep lugs and an aggressive, self-cleaning tread pattern.

 The thing about Intimidators is that they love to rip on every terrain—not just mud.
 We can get some work done around the farm then head down our favorite mud trails without compromising our traction anywhere.
 No matter what surface you’re driving on, Intimidators get the job done.